 If your dog has stopped eating or isn’t eating enough, you need to consider just how much food they should be eating.
 Different breeds have different requirements, and the practice of keeping a bowl always topped up with dry food isn’t a good way to do things.
 If this is how you typically feed your dog, it is worth bearing in mind that it isn’t a great way to judge how much your dog is eating.

-There are some online calculators like this one that can help you find the right portion size for your pet.
+There are some online calculators that can help you find the right portion size for your pet.
 It is also worth checking the website for your food manufacturer, they typically provide guidelines for your dog’s diet based on their weight and size.
 This can tell you how much food is the right amount daily for your dog.
 With this information, you can feed them exactly the right portion.
 This can help to transition them into a normal relationship with food.
 If your dog is frequently picky about their food, moving onto a better diet is going to be helpful.

 If you feed your dog table scraps often then this is also quite bad for their relationship with dog food.
 They may be holding out eating until they get something better from you.